robsmitha/MerchantTaxApp/README.md

 Contains a VueJS single page application with .NET Core backend.

 # Getting started
-## Install localhost cert (if not already installed on machine)
+## Install localhost cert
 1. Clone repo
 2. Replace PATH_TO_REPO_LOCATION in src/JavaScriptClient/setupcert.ps1 for ``$webDir`` with path to your repo
-3. Open PowerShell
+3. Open PowerShell in Administrator mode
 4. Run ``cd PATH_TO_REPO_LOCATION/MerchantTaxApp/src/JavaScriptClient``
 5. Run ``.\setupcert.ps1`` to setup localhost cert